 Severity 4: Minimal Business Impact – General Questions

-The Service Level Objectives (“SLOs”) stated below are targets and do not include or account for time waiting for further information from the Customer or other delays outside of Licensor’s reasonable control.
-Time periods refer to operating hours from when the case is received or to business days.
-The SLOs assume that the Customer has fulfilled all responsibilities described in this document and Licensor’s Technical Support personnel have received all the requested technical information reasonably required to resolve the issue.
+The Service Level Objectives (“SLOs”) stated in the Service Level Objectives Matrix above are targets and do not include or account for time waiting for additional information from the Customer or other delays outside of Gradle’s reasonable control.
+The response times provided above are subject to Gradle’s hours of operation.
+The SLOs assume that the Customer has fulfilled all Customer Responsibilities described in this document and Gradle’s technical support personnel (“Technical Support”) have received all the requested technical information reasonably required to resolve the issue.